friedelschoen/pretty-sv/README.md

 ## Acknowledgments

-Thanks to the developers and community of `runit` for their excellent software and documentation.
+Thanks to the `runit` developers for their clean, simple design.
+This tool builds on the reliability of that foundation.